linphone-40685558/group3-coursework/usecases/usecase7.md

 ## Trigger

-A request for a cities' information in the world data is made.
+A request for a cities' information in the world organized by population report is made.

 ## Main Success Scenario